nkabanenkov/UrlShortener/README.md

 {"message":"https://google.com"}
 ```

+### gRPC endpoints
+See `api/urlshortener.proto`.

 ### Encoding overflow
-When the encoder can't fit the id of an URL into a word encoded with the given alphabet and length, `EncodingError{"encoding overflow"}` is returned and the service exits with non-zero code.
+When the encoder can't fit the id of an URL into a word encoded with the given alphabet and length, `EncodingOverflowError{"encoding overflow"}` is returned and the service exits with non-zero code.

 ### Testing
 PostgreSQL storage tests are performed with [testcontainers](https://golang.testcontainers.org).